Jump to topic

 - Snorting alcohol (snorting powdered alcohol, also known as palcohol, through the nose)

-- Inhaling vaporized alcohol (breathing in alcohol)
+- Inhaling vaporized alcohol (vaping alcohol)

 - Injecting alcohol (injecting alcohol directly into the bloodstream)